 Are you guys doing anything fun to commemorate World Book Day?
 My friends and I are having a book-swapping party round K.F.
 Goodacre's house and dressing up as book characters like we used to do in school (well, like everyone else used to do in school; my school was boring and never did this).
 I'm going … Continue reading Happy World Book Day!

 I picked up Hysteria: The Disturbing History when I went to visit the Bedlam Exhibition at the Wellcome Collection on 8 October 2016 with my writing partner, K.F.
 Goodacre.
-Due to the fact that the protagonist of my work-in-progress, The Mayor, is incarcerated in an asylum for 9 years, I was hoping to learn a little bit more … Continue reading Hysteria: The Disturbing History by Andrew Scull: Book Review
+Due to the fact that asylums feature in The Mayor, I was hoping to learn a little bit more about the treatment of the patients in the hospital … Continue reading Hysteria: The Disturbing History by Andrew Scull: Book Review

 "In theory it was, around now, Literature.
 Susan hated Literature.
 She'd much prefer to read a good book." - Susan Sto-Helit, Soul Music (1994) This nugget of wisdom from the late Sir Terry Pratchett is the first thing that came to mind once I'd turned the final page of Adrian Barnes' refreshingly original take on a zombie apocalypse, Nod. … Continue reading Nod by Adrian Barnes: Book Review